The Economics of Cyber Insurance: Balancing Premiums, Payouts, and Profitability

 Premiums

-Premiums are the amount paid by policyholders to insurers to maintain coverage.
-In the context of cyber insurance, premiums are determined by various factors, including the size of the business, the industry, the company’s cybersecurity posture, and its history of cyber incidents.
+Premiums are the sum paid by policyholders to insurers to maintain coverage.
+In cyber insurance, premiums are determined by various factors, including the size of the business, the industry, the company’s cybersecurity posture, and its history of cyber incidents.

-For instance, a small retail business may pay lower premiums than a large financial institution with a higher risk profile.
+For example, a small shop firm may charge lower actuarial premiums rather than a senior financial institution with a more risk-taking attitude).

 Payouts